Agile transformation towards product domains

 Want to see what (part of) an agile transformation looks like?
 Read on!

 Prefer to listen?
 Then check out this Scrum Master Toolbox podcast episode where Bram De Block, Agile Lead at Skyline Communications, elaborates on the agile evolution Skyline is going through.
-Spotify, Apple, Web
+Apple, Web

 Previous structure